 This course provides a further opportunity to develop student understanding and skills from across the three strands of the F-10 Australian Curriculum: Science.
-The Science Understanding strand focuses on $knowledge \ and \ understanding \ from \ across \ the \ four \ sub-strands \ of \ biological, \ physical, \ chemical, \ and \ Earth \ and \ space \ sciences. \ In \ particular:$
+The Science Understanding strand focuses on knowledge and understanding from across the four sub-strands of biological, physical, chemical, and Earth and space sciences.
+In particular:

-- diversity of living things on Earth and evolution over time interdependency of living things and how they interact with each other and their environment - relationships between form and features of living things to the functions their systems perform - relationships between form and readires or inving timing to the functions their systems perform Earth is subject to change within and on its surface, over a range of timescales as a result of natural processes and human use of resources observable phenomena linked to space, for example: seasons, tides, or day length - chemical and physical properties of substances are determined by their structure at an atomic scale - substances change and new substances are produced by the rearrangement of atoms through atomic interactions and energy transfer forces affect the behaviour of objects - energy can be transferred and transformed from one form to another.
+- diversity of living things on Earth and evolution over time - interdependency of living things and how they interact with each other and their environment relationships between form and features of living things to the functions their systems perform - Earth is subject to change within and on its surface, over a range of timescales as a result of natural processes and human use of resources - observable phenomena linked to space, for example: seasons, tides, or day length chemical and physical properties of substances are determined by their structure at an atomic scale - substances change and new substances are produced by the rearrangement of atoms through atomic interactions and energy transfer - forces affect the behaviour of objects energy can be transferred and transformed from one form to another.